-An Academy panel will review the expressions of interest and create a short list of candidates for the FNIH to review.
+An assessment panel will review the expressions of interest and create a short list of candidates for the FNIH to review.
 The FNIH will select the one candidate that best fits into their current research projects.
 The FNIH will provide letters of invitation for visa and related purposes.

 Successful applicants are required to submit two reports of their visit, one within 30 days and one 12 months after returning to Australia.
 The reports can be found under the reporting guidelines below.

-Applications are considered carefully by a selection committee with diverse expertise convened by the Academy.
 The decisions of the committee are based on the assessed competitiveness of the proposal.
 The Academy is not able to enter into discussion or correspondence regarding the reasons why an application is successful or not.

 Australian Academy of Science